Atomic Backland Tour Review

-Within the tech binding sub-category there are some touring performance differences.
+Touring performance of AT ski bindings is a function of just a couple things.
 Mainly, we look at heel risers, propensity for icing, and touring lock mode.
 Having a few heel riser options is beneficial.
 The Atomic Backland has three different levels.
 The simple construction of the Backland binding minimizes icing.
 Finally, the toe piece must be locked out for touring.

+Tech style bindings have far more in common, in terms of downhill performance, than they have differences.
+The simple construction and limited release adjustment of the Atomic Backland puts it at the bottom of the heap, but it is still fully functional.
 Regardless of these differences, realize that a full tech style binding is not intended for the burliest and fastest of skiing.
-It isn't until you "step up" to a hybrid tech/alpine binding, like the Top Pick Fritschi Tecton, that you get real advances in downhill performance.
-The Tecton, and close competitor Marker KingPin 13, are legitimately better in downhill performance, offering more release modes, greater adjustment of release values, and each offering release elasticity that is more similar to resort alpine gear.
-If you ski hard enough to require the downhill performance of a Marker Duke EPF binding, you also should have a rescue helicopter standing by.
+It isn't until you "step up" (mainly in weight; at and beyond double the weight) to a hybrid tech/alpine binding that you get real advances in downhill performance.
+These hybrid bindings are legitimately better in downhill performance, offering more release modes, greater adjustment of release values, and each offering release elasticity that is more similar to resort alpine gear.
+If you ski hard enough to truly require more downhill performance than the Backland Tour and its colleagues, you also should have a rescue helicopter standing by.

 It is important for us to make a note about Atomic's release value nomenclature.
 In a move that is simultaneously strange, welcome, and difficult-to-interpret, Atomic equips the Backland with adjustable release values in the form of three interchangeable springs.
 This isn't the strange part.
-The weird thing is how they label the different retention values.
+The weird thing is how they label the different retention values and respective springs.
 They call them "Expert".
 "Men", and "Women".
-This leads to many questions, and potential jokes.
+This leads to many questions and potential jokes.
 Basically, they could just as easily be called "High", "Medium", and "Low" retention, in that order.
 You might wonder, "well, what does that translate to in DIN numbers?".
 You're not wrong to wonder, but the answer shouldn't actually matter to you.
-Without the actual Din certification (and no lightweight tech bindings have it) any DIN comparison is moot.
+Without the actual DIN certification (and no lightweight tech bindings have it) any DIN comparison is moot.
 The release value of all non-DIN bindings requires a process of trial and error, regardless of how the manufacturer labels them.
 Atomic just happens to be a little less precise, but no less accurate, in their calibration.
 The labels?
 That's just weird.

 Ease of Use

 Simplicity equals ease of use.
-Once you are accustomed to the function of the Backland Tour binding, it is very easy to use.
+Once you are accustomed to the function of the Backland Tour binding, it is straightforward to use.
 All the modes function as intended, with no "features" you don't need.
 Stepping in and out is on par with the other products, changing modes is clean and simple, and adjustments are reasonable and clear.